Mythical-Github/UnrealAutoMod/docs/to_do_list.md

-for install apps, optional bool flag to open after install open uproject generate project files switch ue version inside of project
+for install apps, optional bool flag to open after install open uproject generate project files switch ue version inside of uproject json

 fix github pages stuff
+hook state cleanup
-script state cleanup, rename to hooks update feature list in docs toggle engine logic needs to be rethought, saves memory and time but make optional and work on more stuff make tests/ways to test which combination of args and stuff for the uat running is fastest/best multiple cleanup types: full cooked content dirs cleanup build files
+update feature list in docs
+toggle engine logic needs to be rethought, saves memory and time but make optional and work on more stuff make tests/ways to test which combination of args and stuff for the uat running is fastest/best